zenaton/rfcs/rfc-018-go-user-interface-change.md

 Here are my problems:

 1. There are a lot of problems with the Init function, but I will focus on one main one and add more if there is sufficient pushback on this point.
 When you call `workflows.EventWorkflow.New(id)` the id is then passed to the Init function.
 Here we have compromised on type safety.
 If the type that is passed into `EventWorkflow.New()` doesn't match the type defined in the `Init()` function, there will be a runtime panic.
-Ideally you would able to utilize go's static typing to catch type issues at compile time.
+Ideally you would be able to utilize go's static typing to catch type issues at compile time.

 2. When you define your type (`type Event struct {…}`) with a handle method, that type is not the actual workflow.
 So you have to have two different names `EventWorkflow` which is the workflow Definition, and `Event` which is the type that is used as the basis for the workflow Definition.
 Ideally, you would just have something called `EventWorkflow`. (note: In javascript you don't have this issue, as you can just pass an anonomous object into the workflow constructer.
 But in go you need to have a named type if you want to define methods.)